ik1g19/Gitlabs-Backup/prog2-coursework/readme.md

 - Animation for win conditions
 - User interface for loading and generating grids
 - Undo and redo functionality for grid changes

+# Dependencies

+Java 8 or later

+JavaFX library for user interface components